Pnanc/Netflix-Movie-Analysis/README.md

 Navigate to Netflix_Movie_Analysis.ipynb (or similar name) in your browser and open it.
 You can then run the cells sequentially to execute the analysis.

 **Insights**
-The analysis within this notebook aims to reveal insights such as:
+**The analysis within this notebook aims to reveal insights such as:
+**

-The most dominant movie genres on Netflix.
+1.The most dominant movie genres on Netflix.

-Periods of significant growth in Netflix's movie library.
+2.Periods of significant growth in Netflix's movie library.

-Potential shifts in content strategy over the years.
+3.Potential shifts in content strategy over the years.

-Prevalence of certain release years or content ratings.
+4.Prevalence of certain release years or content ratings.